AdelaideUniversityMathSciences/MathsForAI/Week06/README.md

-# Week 6
+# Week 8

 ### Topics

-1. Deep feedforward networks
+1. BatchNorm (a teeny tiny bit)
-2. Backpropagation
+2. Regularisation recap
-3. Doing it in PyTorch
+3. Bias-variance
-4. Project
+4. Regularisation in DL
+5. Maths of dropout

+We'll play around with the dropout_example.ipynb in the Code directory of this repo.

-### Reading
+### Papers
-Higham & Higham, "Deep Learning: An Introduction for Applied Mathematicians" (P141.pdf above)
+2 papers on dropout in this directory.
+The single linear activation example in the NeurIPS paper is particularly helpful to illustrate why dropout works.